 I would like a Tsukimi Burger with a side of Elvis.

-Back to Back (1996): 5 out of 10: Is it a comedy?
+Back to Back (American Yakuza 2) (1996): 5 out of 10: Is it a comedy?
 Is it a drama?
 Is it a sequel?
 (American Yakuza 2?)
 Is it a rip-off of Pulp Fiction?
-Why it’s all these things and more.
+Why, it’s all these things and more.

 So why not more love?
-Well, the script is disjointed, to say the least.
+Well, the script is disjointed.
 The good news is if you are bored wait five minutes and it is practically a different movie.
-(A father-daughter comedy, no a kung-fu actioner, no a one-man drama, no it’s now a stoner film… make up your mind.)
+(A father-daughter comedy, now it is a kung-fu actioner, now it is a one-man drama, now it’s now a stoner film… make up your mind movie.)

 The film also commits some cinematic sins.
-First of all, if you purposely hide the identity of Mr. Big till the end he better be a character we have already met or a Frank Sinatra cameo.
-Second, if you already have an R rating why are the dancers in the strip joint fully clothed.
+First, if you purposely hide the identity of Mr. Big till the end, he better be a character we have already met or a Frank Sinatra cameo.
+Second, if you already have an R rating, why are the dancers in the strip joint fully clothed.
 And last, there is nothing cheaper than the ethnic character that idolizes Elvis.
 I hate that crap.
-Especially when the soundtrack is filled with twanging like we were in 1950’s Arizona not 1990’s L.A… If I wanted to see a bad Nicholas Cage film I would have rented one (There are plenty to choose from after all.)
+Especially when the soundtrack is filled with twanging like we were in the 1950s Arizona, not 1990s L.A… If I wanted to see a bad Nicolas Cage film I would have rented one (There are plenty to choose from.)

-Bottom line defiantly worth a look and it is entertaining but certainly not something I would go out of my way to see.
-Well except for the Bobcat explosion.
+Bottom line defiantly worth a look and it is entertaining but not something I would go out of my way to see.
+Well, except for that Bobcat explosion.